 Teams and clients form a brand language together

 Clients feel more comfortable when they understand the what and the why behind each iteration as well as what they can contribute, influencing the result positively.
-While the client’s input is critical, we, as experts, have a responsibility to share what we’ve learned from our past experiences and explain the current industry trends to help our clients understand our visual choices.
+While the client’s input is critical, we, as design experts, have a responsibility to share what we’ve learned from our past experiences and explain the current industry trends to help our clients understand our visual choices.
 We have noticed that teams that participate in the process and see the evolution of the project throughout its stages tend to believe in and support the result more.
 As a result, they incorporate the new identity consciously and maintain the uniformity of the visual identity in their future products.

 Distributed teams work day and night

 Over the past ten years, we have developed a remote work approach that has been strengthened by successful partnerships with Turo, Salesforce, Netflix, and many other companies ranging from startups to Enterprises.
 The Mozilla Firefox team, like Ramotion, is distributed.
 This helped us to build a productive and collaborative working structure.
 The first Firefox team was based in the PST time zone, while Ramotion experts worked on the project tasks throughout several European time zones.
 This proto-phase, therefore, rendered a non-stop working process.
 When the SF team was asleep, Ramotion was preparing an update.
 Then, when the awakening Firefox team saw the results, they had an entire day to comprehend, discuss, and respond.
 This process forged a 24/5 working process.

 Screencasts help to save valuable time